BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Granite-State-Ocean.md

 </p>

 <p>
-I also spent time in a different condo on Ocean Boulevard, just down the road.
-That one had a direct oceanfront view.
+I also spent time in another condo on Ocean Boulevard, just down the road.
+That one had an oceanfront view.
-It had a sliding glass door with a balcony overlooking the ocean:
+A sliding glass door opened to a balcony overlooking the ocean:
 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/oceanfront-condo-balcony.jpg" />
 </div>
 </p>

 <p>
-I worked from a desk off of the left-hand side of that photo.
+I worked from a desk off the left-hand side of that photo.
-Sometimes I'd leave the curtains open so I could rotate the desk chair and look at the waves.
+Sometimes I'd leave the curtains open and rotate the desk chair to look at the waves from time to time.
 </p>

 <p>